Bubka/2FAuth/docker/README.md

 ## TODOs

-- Write short commit hash to installed file to only migrate on commit change
-- Base image (or other image) on Alpine.
+- Base image (or other image) on Alpine (for a possibly smaller image)
-- Setup CI to build image on push to master
-- Change Dockerfile and CI to cross build for all architectures.